 If you’re just starting out with earning points for travel and don’t have any to use yet, you’ll earn points for every dollar spent and those will go into your rewards account.
 Once you have enough points then you can use those instead of paying for the flight.
 So if you have 100,000 points with American Airlines then you can use those points to fly on American Airlines or any airline they are alligned with.
 You can see below which airlines fall within each of the Airline Allicance programs.

 Of course you aren’t locked into only flying within one certain alliance.
 It’s good to get credit cards where you can transfer the points you earned to all the alliances.
 In order to do that you should plan on eventually getting at least 3 travel reward credit cards.
 The options for this are many.
 Again, take the time to research and compare the benefits of the cards and decide what works for you.

 Most of these travel credit cards do have annual fees.
 These fees generally range from $95 on up to $5000!
 Obviously, you probably don’t want to spend that much.
 I certainly don’t.
 The most I pay for a card is $550.
 That is the Chase Reserve credit card.
 While that may seem like a lot, you do get some of that back.

 One of the benefits of the Chase Reserve card is that you get $300 back every year in travel.
 That could be from using the card to pay for a flight, a hotel, or a car rental.
 It also comes with lounge access to over 1200 airport lounges.
 Other benefits are automatic car insurance on car rentals, trip delay reimbursement, and reimbursement for your Global Entry or TSA precheck.
 There are dozens of other benefits, way too many to list here.

-If you’re interested in reading more about the Chase Reserve Credit Card or if you want to apply for the card you can go here.
+If you’re interested in reading more about the Chase Reserve Credit Card or you can apply for the card that will earn you travel rewards.